FlineDev/BartyCrouch/README.md

 The `bartycrouch` main command accepts one of the following combinations of arguments:

-1. Automatic input and output search (all localized Storyboards/XIBs)
+1. Automatic update input and output search (all localized Storyboards/XIBs)
-2. Input and Output/Auto/Except
+2. Update Input and Output/Auto/Except
+3. Automatic translation input and output search (all sets of `.strings` files)
-3. Translate with Input and Output/Auto/Except
+4. Translate with Input and Output/Auto/Except

 You can also additionally specify Force and/or Verbose on each command.

-#### Full Automatic (aka `/absolute/path -a`)
+#### Search (aka `-s`)

-If you want BartyCrouch to **search for all localized Storyboards/XIBs** (those in Base.lproj folders) and also want BartyCrouch to find the respective output files, then simply declare the BartyCrouch command with an absolute path followed by `-a` like `/absolute/path/to/project -a`.
+If you want BartyCrouch to **search for all localized Storyboards/XIBs** (those in Base.lproj folders) or **search for all Strings files** given a source language and also want BartyCrouch to find the respective output files, then simply declare the BartyCrouch command with `-s` followed by an absolute path like `-s "/absolute/path/to/project"` (`-s` is short for `--search`).

+*Note that when using this with the translate option (`-t`) then you will also need to specify the locale option (`-l`).*

 #### Input (aka `-i`)

-You can specify the input Storyboard, XIB or Strings file using `-i "path/to/my.storyboard"` (`-i` is short for `--input`).
+You can specify a single input Storyboard, XIB or Strings file explicitly using `-i "path/to/my.storyboard"` (`-i` is short for `--input`).

 #### Output (aka `-o`)

 You can pass a whitespace separated list of `.strings` files to be incrementally updated / translated using  `-o "path/to/en.strings" "path/to/de.strings"` (`-o` is short for `--output`).
 You can also specify a list of locales only and let BartyCrouch find the correct paths automatically e.g. via `-o en de zh-Hans pt-BR`.

-#### Auto (aka `-a`)

-If you use base internationalization (recommended) you can also let BartyCrouch find and update all `.strings` files automatically by passing `--auto` or `-a` using the shorthand syntax.

 #### Except (aka `-e`)